SilkRose/Pony/stories/letters-between-lost-friends/letters-between-lost-friends-meta.md

-# Letters From a Lost Friend
+# Letters Between Lost Friends

 ## Synopsis:
 Letters sent to the mane 6 and their reply.